sgreenhill/aria/doc/OMake.md

 Each setting defines the name of a variable (eg. `OFRONT`) followed by its value (eg. `/usr/local/src/OfrontPlus`).
 This value can be substituted anywhere else in the configuration file by enclosing the variable name in curly braces (eg. `{OFRONT}`).
 This will be replaced by the value assigned to the original variable.
 For example, in the definition of `OFRONTLIB`, the value `{OFRONT}` is replaced by `/usr/local/src/OfrontPlus`, resulting in the value `/usr/local/src/OfrontPlus/Mod/Lib`.

-In order to avoid hard-coded paths, it is possible to use environment variables, which effectively defers evaluation of the value to the time that the compile and link commands are executed.
+Environment variables can be used to avoid hard-coded paths,  which defers evaluation of the value to the time that the compile and link commands are executed.
 For example, in the shell:

     export OFRONT=/usr/local/src/OfrontPlus
     export TARGET=macOS